 A series of exquisite mosaics from the 2nd and 3rd century AD are displayed in the so-called Hall of the Mosaics of the Alcázar de los Reyes Cristianos, a medieval Moorish palace and castle located in the historic centre of Córdoba.
 The mosaics were discovered in 1959 during excavation work under the Plaza de la Corredera.
 They once belonged to a wealthy Roman mansion.

 Among the mosaics of the collection are:

-Oceanus the divine personification of the sea depicted with lobster claws protruding from the head and with dolphins and fish escaping from his beard.
+Oceanus, the divine personification of the sea depicted with lobster claws protruding from his head and dolphins and fish escaping from his beard.

 The Cyclops Polyphemus and the goddess-nymph of the sea Galatea.
 The Cyclops is represented with three eyes, one set in the middle of his forehead.
-He is draped in an animal skin and holds a staff.
+He is draped in animal skin and holds a staff.
 Galatea is seated on the back of a Ketos, a wolf-headed sea monster with the body of a snake and the tail of a dolphin.
-The Cyclops Polyphemus loved the beautiful sea nymph, however Galatea loved a handsome Sicilian River-God named Acis.
+The Cyclops Polyphemus loved the beautiful sea nymph.
+However, Galatea loved a handsome Sicilian river god named Acis.
 Polyphemus jealously killed his rival by crushing him against a huge rock.